 The 51st Division attacked with Brigadier G. Murray’s 152nd Brigade and seized the top of the Djebel Roumana, then made a gap through the minefield and the anti tank ditch on the left flank.
 Brigadier D. A. H. Graham’s 153rd Brigade and Brigadier J. E. Stirling’s 154th Brigade attacked the coastal defences and took 2,000 prisoners.
 One battalion of the 101a Divisione motorizzata 'Trieste' was destroyed and prisoners were taken from the Generalleutnant Theodor Graf von Sponeck’s 90th Afrikadivision, one of whose regiments counterattacked at 09.00 and caused a short delay before being repulsed.

-Messe ordered von Liebenstein’s 164th leichte Afrikadivision to move from its position in the western hills to the centre, and in the afternoon sent Generalleutnant Willibald Borowitz’s 15th Panzerdivision to join the 90th Afrikadivision to counterattack and retake the positions lost by the 101a Divisione motorizzata 'Trieste' to the 51st Division.
+Messe ordered von Liebenstein’s 164th leichte Afrikadivision to move from its position in the western hills to the centre, and in the afternoon sent Generalleutnant Willibald Borowitz’s 15th Panzerdivision to join the 90th Afrikadivision in a counterattack to retake the positions lost by the 101a Divisione motorizzata 'Trieste' to the 51st Division.
 The 15th Panzerdivision arrived and counterattacked just before the British tried to exploit their success.
 (Generalleutnant Friedrich Freiherr von Broich’s 10th Panzerdivision and Generalmajor Heinrich-Hermann von Hülsen’s 21st Panzerdivision, which had been opposite Major General Lloyd R. Fredendall’s US II Corps during the 'Battle of El Guettar', were also moved toward the British attack.)

-The Germans made three counterattacks during the afternoon, mainly against the 51st Division on the Djebel Roumana and more specifically the positions held by the 7/Argyll and Sutherland Highlanders, who repulsed the attacks.
+The Germans delivered three counterattacks during the afternoon, mainly against the 51st Division on the Djebel Roumana and more specifically the positions held by the 7/Argyll and Sutherland Highlanders, who repulsed the attacks.
 As night fell, the Axis position had become untenable, the defenders having been severely depleted.
 Messe reported the situation to von Arnim, and in Rome Generalfeldmarschall Albert Kesselring, the Oberbefehlshaber 'Süd', and the Italian high command urged the army group commander to continue the battle, but von Arnim ordered a retreat to the Enfidaville position, about 150 miles (240 km) to the north.

 The New Zealand 2nd Division and British 1st Armoured Division began a pursuit across the coastal plain, whose conditions steadily changed from semi-desert to olive groves offering opportunities for ambush.
 There was little resistance until the opposing forces were close to Enfidaville, and about 6,000 prisoners were taken, sometimes surprised to see Allied troops beyond the supposed front line and large amounts of matériel, the latter including captured US supplies, were taken.

 At dawn on 7 April, it was found that the Axis forces had quietly withdrawn.
-The 15th Panzerdivision had suffered many losses, the 164th leichte Afrikadivision had lost most of its weapons and vehicles, and at least three Italian divisions had to be amalgamated into one unit: the 80a Divisione fanteria 'La Spezia' had been reduced to 1.5 infantry companies, the 101a Divisione motorizzata 'Trieste' to three weak battalions and the 16a Divisione motorizzata 'Pistoia' and the 90th Afrikadivision had many casualties.
+The 15th Panzerdivision had suffered many losses, the 164th leichte Afrikadivision had lost most of its weapons and vehicles, and at least three Italian divisions had to be amalgamated into one unit: the 80a Divisione fanteria 'La Spezia' had been reduced to 1.5 infantry companies, the 101a Divisione motorizzata 'Trieste' to three weak battalions, and the 16a Divisione motorizzata 'Pistoia' and the 90th Afrikadivision had also suffered many casualties.
 The strength of the 1a Armata had been 106,000 men, of whom 7,000 had been taken prisoner.
-The Eighth Army had suffered 1,289 casualties and lost 32 tanks.
+The 8th Army had suffered 1,289 casualties and lost 32 tanks.

 In the 'Battle of El Guettar', the US II Corps' operation to cut off Axis forces during the 'Battle of Wadi Akarit' had been held up, but the retirement from Wadi Akarit forced the Italians to withdraw.
 On 7 April, the American forces raced down the road linking El Guettar and Gabès, where it met advanced troops of the 8th Army at 17.00.
 General the Hon.
 Sir Harold Alexander, commander-in-chief of the Allied 15th Army Group, moved the US II Corps to the north as the 8th Army was better prepared for the final offensive.
 The 8th Army’s 'Largesse' pursuit covered 140 miles (230 km) in the area to the north of Wadi Akarit, and Sfax and Sousse were both captured.
-The Axis troops fell back to defensible positions to the north and west of Enfidaville, 25 miles (40 km) south of Cape Bon.
+The Axis troops fell back to defensible positions to the north and west of Enfidaville, 25 miles (40 km) to the south of Cape Bon.
 Here the mountains descend to the sea, with a narrow passage to Hammamet.
-The area was held until the Axis forces' final surrender in North Africa, and 8th Army formations and units were moved toward Medjez el Bab opposite Tunis, for the 'Vulcan' final operations of the 'Tunisian Campaign'.
+The area was held until the Axis forces' final surrender in North Africa, and 8th Army formations and units were moved toward Medjez el Bab opposite Tunis for the 'Vulcan' final operations of the 'Campaign for Tunisia'.